kevinheck6/Game-project/README.md

 if u want to a tile to colide u type C and all the tiles will be in colide mode, if u want your tile to be the Win Game tile u press the Up command in your keyboard and choose type 1

 That's all, enjoy your own maze game

+The set made map you win if u find the special flower)